 For novice repurposers seeking ideas, Donovan suggests picking a specific item and thinking of 20 or so different ways to reuse it.
 One of those ideas just might be the inspiration you need to kick-start your project.

 Assorted Upcycled Furniture Projects

 - A decades-old radiator provides a distinctive base for a desk with a sleek glass top.
-The repurposed piece by Thatch Vintage is priced at $465 on Etsy.
+You can find this beautiful repurposed piece by Thatch Vintage on Etsy.